vitorm04/docs.pt-br/docs/framework/windows-workflow-foundation/samples/document-approval-process.md

 ##### <a name="to-clean-up"></a>Para limpar

-1. De um prompt de comando [!INCLUDE[vs2010](../../../../includes/vs2010-md.md)] , navegue até a pasta de DocumentApprovalProcess e o Cleanup.cmd executado.
+1. Em um prompt de comando do Visual Studio 2010, navegue até a pasta de DocumentApprovalProcess e Cleanup.